ernesto-aleman01/SYSC4907-SAV/README.md

 1. Install ROS noetic for windows.
 Follow the instructions here: http://wiki.ros.org/noetic/Installation/Windows

+    > Visual Studio Community 2019 was used
+    >
     > When following step 5, only step 5.1 is needed
+    >
+    > When following step 6, only the command for the community edition of visual studio was used.
+Additionally, not setting the created shortcut with admin rights still worked, and shortcut can be created by right clicking the windows desktop (New -> shortcut)
+    >
+    > Steps 6.1, 7, 8, 9 were not folowed, but worthwhile to keep in mid

 2. Download an airsim release.
-These can be found here: https://github.com/Microsoft/AirSim/releases
+These can be found here (scroll to a windows release section): https://github.com/Microsoft/AirSim/releases .
+Development was done for the neighbourhood release (AirSimNH) and to a lesser extent the coastal environment.
+The code cloned without modifications works by default for neighbourhood.

    >Version 1.6 was used, but restrictions for using other versions are not known
    >